 Once the slitmask is placed and saved, the selected targets are flagged as covered.
 Another slitmask can be created with the remaining targets.
 Depending on the density of the targets, multiple masks can overlap each other covering the same region but different targets.
 However, targets can be selected for multiple masks depending on the options.

-In addition to the targets provided by the user, the design tool can select and overlay alignment stars, provided by standard guide star catalogs.
+In addition to the targets provided by the user, the design tool can select and overlay alignment stars, provided by standard guide star catalogs or selected among the targets provided by the users.
 The tool can place these alignment stars automatically and the user can modify their placement and add or remove alignment stars.

 For DEIMOS, the output of the mask design is a FITS file that contains all the necessary information to fabricate the mask.